Why we set up our Nursery – our story

 Whilst the house provides a lovely backdrop to our nursery, it’s our staff, many of whom have been with us since the beginning, who really make the difference.
 Most are qualified in childcare and education to level 3 and above, and over half of the team are parents themselves.
 Indeed, our management team have seen seven of their own children go through the nursery, so we understand what it feels like here as a parent and practitioner.

 It seems a long time ago now, but we can still remember the road to The Wishing Tree being a very long journey, punctuated by many challenges, not the least of which was finding the right premises and staff.
-In our wonderful management team of Bridget, Vicky, Anna, Lorraine and Sukhey, who are still with us today, we found childcare professionals who share our passion for high quality and attention to detail.
-This belief has led to the nursery achieving excellent Ofsted ratings in 2005, 2009 and 2013, as well as awards every year for high quality practice from Brighton and Hove education authority.
+In our wonderful management team of Bridget, Sukhey and Mia who are still with us today, we found childcare professionals who share our passion for high quality and attention to detail.
+This belief has led to the nursery achieving excellent Ofsted ratings as well as awards every year for high quality practice from Brighton and Hove education authority.

 Our approach to childcare is built around the values that we hold ourselves in the management team and how in turn we expect our staffing team to share and promote those values.
 Children learn and are influenced by watching both adult and peer role models so it is important that we have a value system in which everyone shares.
 Consequently, we have established a staffing charter which is regularly reviewed and publicised around the nursery, namely: